aureabelle/projects/README.md

 List Facebook projects sorted by watchers.
 Clicking on one of the projects will fetch the project data and populate the main view with its details.

-A search feature is also added for easy search.
+Search and sorting features are also added for easy search.